7h3Rabbit/StaticWebEpiserverPlugin/README.md

 StaticWeb is registering a displaychannel called "StaticWeb" (See [Header.cshtml](https://github.com/7h3Rabbit/EpiServerStaticWebExample/blob/master/EpiserverAlloy/Views/Shared/Header.cshtml) and [Header.staticweb.cshtml](https://github.com/7h3Rabbit/EpiServerStaticWebExample/blob/master/EpiserverAlloy/Views/Shared/Header.staticweb.cshtml) for examples on how to use it, can be found in [EpiServerStaticWebExample](https://github.com/7h3Rabbit/EpiServerStaticWebExample/) repository).
 It is perfect for removing functionality that can't be used in a static website (like filitering or search).
 It also makes it possible for you to view how the page will look and work on the static version.

 ### How to ignore page or block type? ###
-By inherit from IStaticWebIgnoreGenerate iterface on a page or block type you will tell StaticWeb NOT to generate a static version of this type when publishing or running the scheduled job.
+By inherit from `IStaticWebIgnoreGenerate` iterface on a page or block type you will tell StaticWeb NOT to generate a static version of this type when publishing or running the scheduled job.

+### How to ignore page at runtime? ###
+By inherit from `IStaticWebIgnoreGenerateDynamically` iterface on a page type you will tell StaticWebEpiServerPlugin that it MAY or MAY NOT generate a static version of this page when publishing or running the scheduled job.
+StaticWebEpiServerPlugin will call method `ShouldGenerate` for the page and if it returns true, it will generate a static version of the page when publishing or running the scheduled job.
+BUT if it returns false, it will not generate page AND also check (by calling `ShouldDeleteGenerated`) if it should remove any previously generated version of this page.

 ### Find, download and generate resources ###